direct to content

 History

-Hr.
-Ms. De Ruyter under construction.
+The Hr.
+Ms. De Ruyter during construction.

 Battle of the Java Sea

-The battle of the Java Sea (February 27-28, 1942) was an effort of the allied Combined Striking Force (ABDA) to prevent invasion of the Dutch East Indies by the Eastern Invasion Force of Japanese Imperial Navy.
-The allied combined striking force was under command of the Dutch Rear Admiral Karel Doorman.
 The ABDA force consisted of two heavy cruisers (HMS Exeter and USS Houston), three light cruisers (Hr.Ms.
 De Ruyter (Doorman's flagship), Hr.Ms.
 Java, HMAS Perth), and nine destroyers (HMS Electra, HMS Encounter, HMS Jupiter, Hr.Ms.
 Kortenaer, Hr.Ms.
 Witte de With, USS Alden, USS John D. Edwards, USS John D. Ford and USS Paul Jones).
 The battle consisted of a series of attempts by Doorman's Combined Striking Force to reach and attack the invasion convoy; each was rebuffed by the Japanese Naval escort force with heavy losses being inflicted on the Allies.

 Sinking of the De Ruyter